sourcegraph/handbook/content/strategy-goals/strategy/code-graph/batch-changes/index.md

 Batch Changes is a powerful product with a steep learning curve.
 The main friction point is that Batch Changes requires users to write **code rewrite steps** (the components of a batch spec that define a specific change to be executed), either using existing code rewrite tools (sed, comby, etc) or writing code from scratch.
 Most developers are unfamiliar with such tooling, and have a hard time onboarding to Batch Changes.

-We want to decrease time to value and make it easier for any developer to get value out of Batch Changes for a use case.
+We want to decrease time to value and make it easier for any developer to get value out of Batch Changes.
 We will measure success here by tracking:

 - time to value ([#32664](https://github.com/sourcegraph/sourcegraph/issues/32664))
 - the batch changes success rate (number of batch changes that get applied / number of batch changes that stay in preview)